 Probably the easiest thing to do is search the company name using ReferenceUSA.
-ReferenceUSA has addresses for over 14 million companies.
+ReferenceUSA has addresses for over 24 million companies.
 If the name you are looking for is fairly common, say for instance "Brown Construction", you might want to also specify a city or a state.
 Leave off parts of the name like "Corp." or "Inc." You can use an asterisk to truncate a name if you are uncertain of the spelling (pantomi* would search for names like "pantomime", "pantomine", "pantomimes", etc.).
 (For more info see ReferenceUSA Searching and Downloading Instructions.)
-Another database to check is Dun and Bradstreet's Million Dollar Database.
 If you can't find the address there you might try Switchboard on the Internet, or call us at 275-4100.

 What business is at a particular address?

 ReferenceUSA can do this.
-In ReferenceUSA, first choose Business Database, then go to Custom Search.
+In ReferenceUSA, first choose U.S Businesses Database, then go to Custom Search.
+Click Expand All.
 Check the boxes for address and city if you know that.
-Then choose "Create Search Form" Fill in some of the address, though it's best to leave off things like "St", "N" or "Cir", since it's hard to know if they might be abbreviated.
+Fill in some of the address, though it's best to leave off things like "St", "N" or "Cir", since it's hard to know if they might be abbreviated.
 For example try "9908 Leone", rather than "9908 Leone Drive" or 9908 Leone Dr".
 If you are unsure of spelling use the asterisk for truncation -- portabell* would retrieve both "portabello" and "portabella."
 (For more info see ReferenceUSA Searching and Downloading Instructions.)

 What person is at a particular address?

 ReferenceUSA can do this.
-In ReferenceUSA first choose Residential Database, then go to Custom Search.
+In ReferenceUSA first choose U.S. Standard white Pages Database, then go to Custom Search.
+Click "Expand All".
 Check the boxes for address and city if you know that.
-Then choose "Create Search Form" Fill in some of the address, though it's best to leave off things like "St", "N" or "Cir", since it's hard to know if they might be abbreviated.
+Fill in some of the address, though it's best to leave off things like "St", "N" or "Cir", since it's hard to know if they might be abbreviated.
 For example try "9908 Leone", rather than "9908 Leone Drive" or 9908 Leone Dr".
 If you are unsure of spelling use the asterisk for truncation -- portabell* would retrieve both "portabello" and "portabella".
 After you have retrieved a particular residential listing, you can look down at the bottom record, where a drop-down box allows you to find other residences within a particular radius of that person.

 Who owns a company?

-There are more than fourteen million companies in the United States.
+There are more than twenty four million companies in the United States.
 Only about 20,000 of these are "public" companies.
 Those are owned by their shareholders.
 The other "private" companies may be owned by other companies, or individuals.
 It is usually possible to find a company that owns another company.
 Individual owners are harder to come by.
 It is a lot easier to identify a president of a private company.
 That president may be the owner, but we can't know that for sure.
-ReferenceUSA, Dun and Bradstreet's Million Dollar Database, and Business and Company Resource Center are good resources for this.
+ReferenceUSA is a good resource for this.
 In ReferenceUSA, if a company has an "up arrow" next to its record, clicking there will take you to the parent company.
 The full record will list presidents, and sometimes other officers.
 (For more info see ReferenceUSA Searching and Downloading Instructions.)
-Business and Company Resource Center is also a good source for identifying parent companies of larger companies.
-(Type the comapny name in the "Company Name" box -- look for the "parent" listing in the record.)

 The parent of a company?

-As above in looking for ownership of any kind ReferenceUSA, Dun and Bradstreet's Million Dollar Database, and Business and Company Resource Center would be good choices.
+As above in looking for ownership of any kind ReferenceUSA would be a good choice.
 "Parent" simply means a company which owns another company.
 In a large company there can be several layers, with each company owned by a parent until one gets to the ultimate parent.
 In ReferenceUSA, if a company has an "up arrow" next to it's record, clicking there will take you to the parent company.
 The full record will list presidents, and sometimes other officers.
 (For more info see ReferenceUSA Searching and Downloading Instructions.)
-Business and Company Resource Center is also a good source for identifying parent companies of larger companies.
-(Type the comapny name in the "Company Name" box -- look for the "parent" listing in the record.

 The sales, or other financial data for a company?

 If a company is publicly traded (listed on a stock exchange), you can find a lot of financial detail on a company.
-On our site you can search Business and Company Resource Center, which has independent reports from Investext.
-For privately owned firms, you're likely to only find a sales figure, which you can locate in ReferenceUSA and Dun and Bradstreet's Million Dollar Database.
-Dun & Bradstreet also sells detailed credit reports on many private companies.
+On our site you can search Business Insights: Essentials, which has independent reports from ValuEngine Inc, Reuters Investment Profiles, SADIS Investment Analytics, Trefis, etc. For privately owned firms, you're likely to only find a sales figure, which you can locate in ReferenceUSA.

 Info on private companies?

-All but about 20,000 of the 14 million companies in the United States are private companies (i.e. not listed on a stock exchange, or otherwise publicly traded).
+All but about 20,000 of the 24 million companies in the United States are private companies (i.e. not listed on a stock exchange, or otherwise publicly traded).
 You can use several library databases to find such basic info as address, phone, owner, sales, and industry on private companies.
 Other databases can lead to articles in the local or national press.
-Use ReferenceUSA or Dun and Bradstreet's Million Dollar Database for the basic info.
+Use ReferenceUSA for the basic info.
 (For more info see ReferenceUSA Searching and Downloading Instructions.)
-Articles can be found in Business and Company Resource Center and Business Source Premier.
+Articles can be found in Business Insights: Essentials and Business Source Premier.

 Info on public companies?

 Detailed information on the approximately 20,000 publicly traded companies is relatively easy to find.
 On the Internet, you can find information in the Securities and Exchange Commission's Edgar database, or at the Yahoo Finance page.
-More information can be found in Business and Company Resource Center, and Business Source Premier
+More information can be found in Business Insights: Essentials and Business Source Premier

 A brand name?